Critical items you ‘Need’ to Survive an Adventure, My Blog

 Lambsfoot : popular with farmers, amongst its many uses is the trimming of lambs’ hooves!

-Straight Back : sturdy, ideal for cutting and chopping
+Straight Back : This is a blade type that has a straight edge and a straight spine. sturdy, ideal for shaving, cutting and chopping

-Tanto Blade : strong, handy for pushing cuts and piercing
+Tanto Blade : This is a blade type that has a straight edge and an angled tip. strong, handy for stabbing , push cuts and piercing

 The fixed blades are robust, reliable and easy to maintain; they need to be when used on tough camping / woodsman tasks.
 Ready to hand, in a survival situation.